deislabs/deislabs.io/content/posts/introducing-slight.md

 ## How does it work?

 You might noticed that slight takes two arguments.
 The first argument is a configuration file called `slightfile.toml`.
 The second argument is a WebAssembly module.
-They represent two phases of software development: operation and development, resp.
+They represent two phases of software development: operation and development, respectively.

 ### Operations
 Let's take a look at the `slightfile.toml` file: